 Those aspects of the track even showed the occasional example of split-surround information, such as when a car zipped to the back right speaker.
 Otherwise, the surrounds mostly reinforced the forward channels and the environmental bits.
 That was fine with me, as the scope of the soundscape fit the movie.

-How does this Blu-ray compare to the 2009 Deluxe Edition DVD?
+How does this Blu-ray compare to the Deluxe DVD from 2009?
 Audio was a little smoother, and visuals showed stronger definition and peppier colors.
 Given that the DVD and the Blu-ray came out on the same day, I suspect they both came from the same transfer, but the superior capabilities of Blu-ray allow the movie to shine a bit brighter here.

 Finally, Secrets Galore Behind the Gore fills nine minutes, 32 seconds with notes from Cunningham and Savini.
 They give us info about the movie’s kills and how they were achieved.
 This becomes a gory but useful piece.

 Horror fans owe the original Friday the 13th a debt since it heavily influenced their favorite genre.
 As a movie, however, it doesn’t work particularly well.
 It lacks creativity and comes across as slow-paced and cheesy.
 The Blu-ray presents generally good visuals along with surprisingly positive audio and a nice compilation of supplements.
-I don’t think the flick has aged well, but the Blu-ray makes it look and sound better than ever.
+I don’t think the flick has aged well, but the Blu-ray represents it nicely.

 To rate this film visit original review of FRIDAY THE 13TH